The Free Speech Rights of High School Students

 Choose an example from the options below and use it to analyze the issue.
 Do these points of view change yours?
 Do they complicate it?

-Mary Beth Tinker of Tinker v.
-Des Moines and Hadar Harris of the Student Press Law Center: Hate speech is showing up in schools.
-Censorship isn’t the answer, The Washington Post
+Hate speech is showing up in schools.
+Censorship isn’t the answer, The Washington Post, November 2018

-An editor of a censored high school newspaper: Most states are failing student journalists like me, CNN
+Most states are failing student journalists like me, CNN, March 2019

-A censored valedictorian in California: A Conversation With the Valedictorian Whose Speech Was Censored, NPR
+A Conversation With the Valedictorian Whose Speech Was Censored, NPR, June 2018

-The Knight Foundation: Seven Ways High-School Student Views on Free Speech Are Changing, Knight Foundation
+Seven Ways High-School Student Views on Free Speech Are Changing, Knight Foundation, December 2018

 Discussion Questions